 By modifying the provisions on arbitral proceedings in the Liechtenstein CCP and by acceding to the New York Convention, Liechtenstein adapted to international standards.
 However, the mere implementation of international standards without anything more would not have been sufficient to make Liechtenstein an attractive seat for arbitral proceedings in the long run, in particular in cases involving foundations and trusts.
 It is the Rules, with some of their very innovative and attractive features, which might be a decisive factor in favour of agreeing on the application of the Rules in arbitral proceedings.

 The new provisions on arbitral proceedings are relatively young.
-As, however, these provisions have been modelled upon the corresponding provisions of the Austrian CCP, Austrian case law and legal literature can be relied upon when interpreting the corresponding Liechtenstein provisions, which increases the degree of predictability of court decisions and therefore the degree of legal certainty.37
+As, however, these provisions have been modelled upon the corresponding provisions of the Austrian CCP, Austrian case law and legal literature can be relied upon when interpreting the corresponding Liechtenstein provisions, which increases the degree of predictability of court decisions and therefore the degree of legal certainty.26

 The extent to which Liechtenstein will be chosen as venue for arbitral proceedings will finally depend on the qualification and skills of the arbitrators and of Liechtenstein counsel to the parties involved in disputes.

 1 Mario A König is a partner at Marxer & Partner Rechtsanwälte.
-The information in this chapter was accurate as at June 2019.

 4 See (in particular) EFTA Surveillance Authority Decision of 15 February 2011 on Private Investment Structures Liechtenstein, Doc.
 Number 44/11/COL.

 5 Persons and Companies Act of 20 January 1926, Liechtenstein Legal Gazette 4/1926 (PGR).